LayerManager/layman/doc/env-settings.md

 ### LAYMAN_ROLE_SERVICE_URI
 URL of [Role Service](security.md#role-service) with DB schema in format `postgresql://<username>:<password>@<host>:<port>/<dbname>?schema=<schema_name>`.
 URL scheme must be `postgresql`.
 URL host must be mentioned explicitly, as well as DB schema in `schema` URL query parameter.
 If you want to use [internal role service schema](security.md#internal-role-service-schema) provided by Layman, set value to `postgresql://<LAYMAN_PG_USER>:<LAYMAN_PG_PASSWORD>@<LAYMAN_PG_HOST>:<LAYMAN_PG_PORT>/<LAYMAN_PG_DBNAME>?schema=_role_service` (replace variable names with their values).
+Password is stored as plaintext in GeoServer config file.
+One of solutions of this security issue is to create DB user exclusively for this purpose with read-only rights for role-service tables/views.

 ## Layman Test Client Settings